acend/kubernetes-basics-training/content/en/docs/04/_index.md

 Afterwards, we are able to access our freshly created Ingress at `http://example-web-go-<namespace>.<domain>`
 {{% /onlyWhenNot %}}
 {{% onlyWhen mobi %}}
-Afterwards, we are able to access our freshly created Ingress at `https://example-web-go-<namespace>.phoenix.mobicorp.test`.
-It might take some minutes until the DNS for your Ingress is created.
-You can verify the Ingress later.
+Afterwards, we are able to access our freshly created Ingress at `https://example-web-go-<namespace>.kubedev.mobicorp.test`.
+Altought we have not configured the ingress to use TLS, it is available with a `https` address.
+This is because of the Mobiliar Setup and not default Ingress behaviour.
 {{% /onlyWhen %}}
 {{% /onlyWhenNot %}}
 {{% onlyWhen openshift %}}